coderefinery/train-the-trainer/_episodes/06-lessons.md

 the repository [jekyll-common](https://github.com/coderefinery/jekyll-common) as Git submodule.
 We do this to have one repository with common layout and styling and to make it relatively easy to update lesson repositories after layout or styling changes.

-## Backwards design exercise

-> ## Practice backwards design
->
-> Choose a simple lesson topic and apply backwards lesson design.
-You
-> won't get all the way through, but come up with a logical
-> progression of exercises.
->
-> Some suggestions:
-> - Regular expressions
-> - Making papers in LaTeX
-> - Making figures in your favorite programming language
-> - Linux shell basics
-> - Something non-technical, such as painting a room
-> - An instructor training for CodeRefinery
->
-> How does this compare to other lessons you have designed?
->
-{: .challenge}

-> ## Backwards lesson design in practice (advanced)
->
-> Was this instructor training material backwards-designed?
-How can
-> you tell?
->
-{: .challenge}